campa-consortium/generator_standard/README.md

 Each type of generator (e.g., Nelder-Nead, different flavors of GA, BO, etc.) will be a Python class that defines the following methods:

 - **Constructor:**
-  `__init__(self, variables: Dict[str,List[float]], objectives: Dict[str,str], *args, **kwargs)`:
+  `__init__(self, variables: Dict[str,List[Any]], objectives: Dict[str,str], *args, **kwargs)`:

   The contructor has two mandatory arguments:

+  - `variables` is a dictionary that lists the quantities that the generator can vary in order to optimize (i.e. either maximize or minimize) or explore/sample the objectives.
+    - The **keys** of this dictionary are the names of the variables.
+(The same names have to be used in the dictionaries passed to `tell`, and are used in the dictionaries returned by `tell`.)
+    - Possible configurations for dictionary **values** include:
+      1. Lists of two elements, specifying the range of a variable, **OR:**
+      2. Objects or instructions necessary to sample that key. e.g. a random stream, a list of filepaths, *another* generator.

   - `objectives` is a dictionary that lists the objectives to be optimized for.
-Each objective is a floating point number (objectives are scalars).
+Most objectives are floating-point numbers/scalars.
-    - The keys of this dictionary are the names of the objective.
+    - The **keys** of this dictionary are the names of the objective.
 (The same names have to be used in the dictionaries passed to `tell`.)
-    - The values can either be `'MINIMIZE'` or `'MAXIMIZE'` to indicate whether the objective is to be maximized or minimized.
+    - The **values** can be:
+      1.  `"MINIMIZE"` or `"MAXIMIZE"` to indicate whether the objective is to be minimized or maximized.

-  - `variables` is a dictionary that lists the quantities that the generator can vary in order to optimize (i.e. either maximize or minimize) the objectives.
-Each variable is a floating point number (variables are scalars).
-    - The keys of this dictionary are the names of the variables.
-(The same names have to be used in the dictionaries passed to `tell`, and are used in the dictionaries returned by `tell`.)
-    - The values are lists of two elements that specify the range of each variable.
+      2.  `"EXPLORE"`, indicating no optimization goal.

   The constructor will also include variable positional and keyword arguments to accommodate the different options that each type of generator has.